What does it mean to bed-in your brakes?

 The confusion here comes from the fact that most brake pads come with a metal tab that will rub against the surface of your rotor to indicate that your brake pads have worn down to a certain point (as I’m sure you’re familiar with).
 So now when most people hear their brakes squeal, they think that they already need to be replaced, but that is often not the case.

-What’s happening here is that the conditions are just right for your rotors to vibrate as they pass through the clamping pads, not unlike how a bow being dragged across the strings of a violin work — the main difference is a violin is a lovely sounding instrument, and a squealing brake rotor tends to roar in the key of “ouch.”
+What’s happening here is that the conditions are just right for your rotors to vibrate as they pass through the clamping pads, not unlike how a bow being dragged across the strings of a violin works — the main difference is a violin is a lovely sounding instrument, and a squealing brake rotor tends to roar in the key of “ouch.”
 Not pleasant.

 Proper bedding of your rotors can go a long way in reducing this effect, but there are a few other factors that can contribute here.
 For instance, a layer of rust on your hubs when you install your brake rotors can let them sit against the hubs slightly unevenly, or with some wiggle room, allowing them to vibrate as they turn.
 Another reason could be your brake pads shifting and allowing play in the contact between the rotor and caliper, allowing the vibration.
 This can be solved using brake pad shims or some of that brake pad lube they always try to sell you at your local auto parts store.